8 Common Questions Answered About the UKCA Mark

 5. What if a product already has a CE mark?

-The UKCA mark is coming into force starting January 2021 however, the UK will continue to accept the CE marking for another year after the UKCA mark has been introduced.
+The UKCA mark came into force in January 2021 for all new products however, the UK will continue to accept the CE marking up to 1st January 2023 for existing products.

 If you are supplying products to the EU market, it’s worth noting that the CE marking will still be required for these products and machinery.